Dedicated Nursing Home Abuse & Neglect Attorney In Mobile, AL

 Anxiety, fear or depression – If your loved one has become withdrawn, uncommunicative, or fearful, these may be signs of physical, verbal, emotional or psychological abuse being perpetrated by one or more members of the nursing home staff.

-Get Help Now from an Experienced Mobile Nursing Home Abuse & Neglect Attorney
+Get Help Now from an Experienced Nursing Home Abuse & Neglect Attorney in Mobile, AL

 If you believe that a family member is being mistreated in a Mobile nursing home due to neglect or abuse, call the Law Office of Gary W. Fillingim, L.L.C. at 251-445-7257 for immediate assistance.
 Your call is 100% confidential, and you will not be charged a fee for your consultation or for any legal services unless we are successful in handling your case.